ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

     	dmClient.supportsDeviceActions(true);
     	dmClient.manage(3600);

-**Adding the Device Action Handler**
+**Creating the Device Action Handler**

-In order to support the device action, the device needs to add a handler.
+In order to support the device action, the device needs to create a handler and add it to ManagedDevice.
 The handler must extend the DeviceActionHandler class and provide implementation for the following methods,

 .. code:: java